Courses

 LJA210E Intermediate Japanese Language and Culture I

-Electives Courses
+Elective Courses

-Elective (Fall 2025) *Elective courses vary from 1 to 2 credits.
+Fall 2026 *Elective courses vary from 1 to 2 credits.

-CCW120E Christ and the World II: Issues Facing the Church through Time (2 credits)
+CCW120E Christ and the World II: Issues Facing the Church through Time

 This course introduces students to Christ’s relevance in their contemporary context by exploring the church’s call to perceptive biblical engagement in the most pressing conundrums and fractures besetting all corners of culture, local and global.
 From the impact of religious extremism, to the rise of naturalistic atheism, to the popularity of pluralism, the church’s concept of God continues to require reevaluation and articulation.
 Simultaneously, the church grapples with embodying a biblical concept of community that dignifies all image-bearers.
 For instance, presently salient—particularly for Japan—is navigating issues of gender and sexuality.
 The church faces fresh challenges in its relation to power as structures consolidating influence now incorporate complex international and economic dynamics.
 As technological advancement ushers in an unprecedented information age and exposes environmental crises, the church encounters a new set of hermeneutical hurdles, considering if and how the Bible speaks to such matters.
 With issues multiplying and modulating at a dizzying pace, this course seeks to invigorate students’ pursuit of a Christian liberal arts education as an invaluable asset for coming to think and relate in redemptive kingdom-oriented ways that bear the life-renewing presence of Christ into His world today.

-SGS101E Global Studies I: Intercultural Communication (2 credits)
+SGS101E Global Studies I: Intercultural Communication

 The need to acquire the knowledge and skills in intercultural communication is growing in the globalized word.
 Developing the ability and competence in cross-cultural communication is not simply relevant but crucial today.
 This course aims to introduce the basic knowledge and skills necessary for developing healthy intercultural relationships.
 To archive this goal, this course will explore the fundamental concepts and variables in cross-cultural communication.
 In addition, students will learn cultural patterns that help students to objectify both their own and other cultural ways of communication in order to foster healthy intercultural relationships.
 The cultivation of positive attitudes towards different cultures is essential.
 The necessary components and basic skills for effective intercultural communication will be discussed.
 In this course, a special emphasis will be given to the intercultural communication in the Japanese context.
 This specific emphasis is intentional and it aims at helping students for their cultural adjustment in the Japanese culture and society.

-Elective (Winter 2025) *Elective courses vary from 1 to 2 credits.
+Winter 2026 *Elective courses vary from 1 to 2 credits.

 LJA120E Elementary Japanese Language and Culture 2 (4 credits)